 - United States Department of Justice: Trial Attorney, Environmental Enforcement Section, Environment and Natural Resources Division (1992-1994); Special Assistant U.S. Attorney, District of Columbia, Criminal Division (1991-1992); and Trial Attorney, Attorney General's Honor Program, Civil Rights Division (1987-1991)

-Recommended in The Legal 500 (2009-2016) and described as "best-in-class"
+Recommended in The Legal 500 (2009-2023) for Environmental Litigation and described as "best-in-class"

-Washington DC Super Lawyers (2010-2016)
+Washington DC Super Lawyers (2010-2023)

-Washington's Top Lawyers — Environmental Litigation, The Washingtonian magazine (December 2013, 2011, 2009)
+Washington's Top Lawyers — Environmental Litigation, The Washingtonian magazine (since 2009)